The landscape of ALM tools is shifting beneath our feet. Why?

 A couple of factors contribute to how easy a solution is to learn and implement.
 Application managers should consider:

 Most ALM tools offer both options, but keep in mind that SaaS is quicker to implement than an on-premise solution.
 If you’re installing an on-premise solution, check to see whether the vendor helps speed the process with on-site consulting during roll-out.

 Some ALM products are more intuitive than others.
 Frequently, CA Agile Central, Targetprocess, and Orcanos have been described as highly intuitive and easy to learn, while Perforce Helix ALM is reported to take a bit more time.

 Availability of training and support?

 If you predict your teams will require more in-depth support, look to software from Orcanos, Inflectra, Collabnet VersionOne, CA Agile Central, and Tuleap, who’ve all received praise for above-average training and support.
-Peruse the resources that each vendor offers—implementing is bound to go faster with live training, tutorials, webinars, and a healthy resource library for your teams.
+Not to mention, you should peruse the resources that each vendor offers—implementing is bound to go faster with live training, tutorials, webinars, and a healthy resource library for your teams.

 What Do You Think?

-What software have you used for managing the applications development life cycle?
-Where do you think ALM software is headed in the next 5 years?
+What software have you used for managing the application development life cycle?
 Share your insight with our community below.

 For more on application lifecycle management, I’d point you toward The QA Lead—it’s an online community for QA folks, software engineers and testing professionals.
 There’s a great podcast that interviews leaders in the QA, DevOps, and software development space, plus lots of articles and how-to guides on the QA profession.